A podium that reads "Ancient City Poets" overlayed on a fuzzy image of the Ponce de Leon Hotel at Flagler College.

 Where: Relampago Coffee Lab, 74 Spanish Street, St. Augustine, Florida 32084

 (This event is slated to be outside on their back deck.
-No parking is available onsite, and there are paid lots nearby.)
+No parking is available onsite—there are paid lots nearby.)

 The Gamache-Koger Theater at Flagler College in St. Augustine is inside the Ringhaver Student Center.

-Day three will see another day full of diverse and engaging sessions.
-Starting at 10:00 a.m. and concluding around 7:00 p.m., the final day of the festival will take place in various buildings on the Flagler College campus.
-The festival will conclude in the evening with an awards ceremony and reception.
+Starting at 9:00 a.m. and concluding at 5:00 p.m., the final day takes place in the Ringhaver Student Center, 50 Sevilla Street, St. Augustine.
+The festival concludes in the evening with an awards ceremony and reception.

 Ringhaver Student Center — 50 Sevilla Street